yuhsuanko/UChicago-Research-Capstone/er_agentic_workflow/GITHUB_SETUP.md

 1. Go to [GitHub](https://github.com) and sign in
 2. Click the "+" icon in the top right → "New repository"
-3. Repository name: `er_triage_workflow` (or your preferred name)
+3. Repository name: `er-admission-agentic-ai` (or your preferred name)
-4. Description: "LangGraph-based workflow for ER triage admission decisions"
+4. Description: "ER Admission Agentic AI - LangGraph-based system for ER admission decision-making"
 5. Choose visibility (Public or Private)
 6. **DO NOT** initialize with README, .gitignore, or license (we already have these)
 7. Click "Create repository"